 Just minutes from Seattle and a stone’s throw from Woodinville’s wine country, you’ll find the perfect spot to go fishing with kids: Gold Creek Trout Farm.
 The family-owned local hatchery makes for an easy, straight-to-the-point opportunity to help your little fisher-kids try their hand at angling.
 And since it’s on private property (literally in owners Pam and Cecil Thomas’ front yard), you won’t need a fishing license.
 Gold Creek provides all the gear, including simple cane fishing poles, bait, buckets, and nets.
 And when it comes to baiting the hook, you won’t find night crawlers here; they use putty-like fish food to attract the rainbow trout.

 Little fisher-girl!
-(Photo: Allison Holm)
+(Image: Allison Holm)

 The Basics

 Gold Creek Trout Farm is a U-Fish venue, so be ready to be hands-on.
-Once your kids get a bite, they can hold the pole steady while mom or dad use the net to scoop the trout out of the water.
-(Using a net to bring the fish out of the water is a must: it’s important not to pull the fish out by just the line).
+Once your kids get a bite, they can hold the pole steady while mom or dad uses the net to scoop the trout out of the water.
+(Using a net to bring the fish out of the water is a must: it’s important not to pull the fish out by just the line.)
 No excessive jerking of the line.
 Pulling too hard can cut the lip of the fish and cause it to swim sideways, eventually dying at the bottom of the tank.

 Spending just as much time feeding the fish than we are catching the fish!
 (Photo: Allison Holm)